crunchy-devops/docker-aston-poec/README.md

 #docker stop et  docker rm or in one command docker rm -f
 docker rm -f mycontainer
 docker run -d --name mycontainer alpine
-# Even the container is set up running in background, it doesn't stay up
+# Even the container is set up running in background with -d, it doesn't stay up
+# this is a way maintaining a container up in background
 docker run -d --name mycontainer alpine tail -f /dev/null
 ```
 ### Docker pause et unpause